 • Develop and implement procedures for identifying and reporting cases, or suspected cases of abuse.

 • Establish a safe and nurturing environment free from discrimination or bullying where children can learn and develop happily.
 If you would like to know more about our policy or procedures for Safeguarding, please speak to Rachel Stratford (Designated Safeguarding Lead) or Joseph Rubba (Deputy Designated Safeguarding Lead).
 Jill Mavin and Cat Chatburn are our Lead Governors for Safeguarding.

 The school strives to keep the site safe and secure.
-Our morning procedure of children lining up on the playground, supervised by staff from 8.30a.m. until the whistle blows at 8.40a.m. means children enter the school in an orderly fashion and we do not have unknown adults entering the school building.
-Any child arriving after 8.50a.m. needs to enter the school via the office where the adult bringing them needs to make office staff aware of their late arrival.
+Our morning procedure of children entering the school at 8:30 through designated doors monitored by school staff, means children enter the school in an orderly fashion and we do not have unknown adults entering the school building.
+Any child arriving after 8.40a.m. needs to enter the school via the office where the adult bringing them needs to make office staff aware of their late arrival.
 At the end of day staff ensure KS1 parents/carers are present before letting the children leave.
-KS2 children need to make arrangements with their parents/carers where they will meet them.
-Pupils are instructed if their parent/carer is not there to come straight to the office where they will be looked after until their parent/carer arrives.
+KS2 children make their way to the playground with class teachers.
+Children in Year 5/6 walk home independently if their parent/carer has completed a permission slip.

 All visitors including parents making visits to the school during the school day must report to the main reception and sign the visitors’ book.
 Visiting professionals are expected to carry identification and wear a visitor badge.
 Visiting professionals working with children are required to provide proof of their enhanced CRB before they commence work with children.